What is a child residence order? (child arrangement order) - Costs & how to apply

 However, it doesn't remove the shared responsibility that both partners have over their children.

-Concerning Registered Births in England and Wales:
+Concerning registered births in England and Wales:

 If the parents are married at the time when their child or children are born or they adopted them as a couple, they automatically hold parental responsibility.